MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/get-all-shipping-labels.md

 ```
 ## Response

 The following example demonstrates the JSON response body returned by a successful request for all the shipping labels of a specific submission of a product that is registered to your developer account.
 For brevity, this example only shows the data for the first three shipping labels returned by the request.
-For more details about the values in the response body, see the following section.
+Details about the values in the response body appear in the table following the example.

 ```json
 {